CUH Logo

 Can I wear my dentures after the implant surgery?

 You may not be able to wear your dentures immediately after surgery for a few days.
-Following this healing period – your denture may need to be adjusted and relined.
+Following this healing period, your denture may need to be adjusted and relined.

 What happens after the implant treatment is completed?

 Once your treatment is complete, your implants need regular care to ensure they are functioning well.
-Meticulous cleaning and care of your implants is critical to ensure long term success.
+Meticulous cleaning and care of your implants is critical to ensure long-term success.
 Failure to clean your implants will lead to bleeding/swollen gums which can lead to infections in your bone and result in you losing the implant.
 Smoking is a significant risk factor to failing implants.
 As with crowns and bridges, the teeth on your implants will wear over time and may need replacement.

-You will need to see your local dentist or hygienist every 3 to 6 months over the long-term in order to monitor your implants and provide any professional cleaning.
+You will need to see your local dentist or hygienist every three to six months over the long-term in order to monitor your implants and provide any professional cleaning.
 This is very important in order to minimise the risk of any bacteria building up around the implants and causing bone loss and implant failure.
 Unfortunately the hospital cannot provide ongoing maintenance for dental implants placed in the department.

 Can anything go wrong?

-During Surgery:
+During surgery

 • Occasionally, it may not be possible to place the implants due to unforeseen circumstances.
 If this occurs this will be communicated to you clearly and the alternative options to replace your missing teeth will be discussed.
 In these situations, you may have to opt for the conventional methods of replacing your missing teeth.

-• Altered sensation / numbness of the surrounding area.
-This is very rare.
+• Altered sensation/ numbness of the surrounding area: this is very rare.
 Depending on where your implants are placed, you may suffer numbness of the surrounding area after the surgery.
 This usually resolves over time.
-However, very rarely you may suffer permanent numbness.
+However, very rarely, you may suffer permanent numbness.

-After Surgery:
+After surgery

-Long Term:
+Long term

-• Mucositis (inflammation around the gums) or peri-implantitis (loss of bone around the implant) can occur if the implants are not cleaned properly and often warrants further treatment.
+• Mucositis (inflammation around the gums) or peri-implantitis (loss of bone around the implant) can occur if the implants are not cleaned properly; this often warrants further treatment.

 What do implants cost?

 Due to the material from which implants are made they are an expensive treatment option.
-The cost of treatment depends on a number of patient specific factors which include the number of implants you need and the type of treatment you have.
+The cost of treatment depends on a number of patient-specific factors which include the number of implants you need and the type of treatment you have.
 The cost of restorative options for replacing teeth on your implants including dentures or fixed bridges can be discussed with you clinician.

 What will happen if I choose not to have implants?